xar-network/xar-network/docs/validators/validator-faq.md

 ### How are block rewards distributed?

 Block rewards are distributed proportionally to all validators relative to their voting power.
-This means that even though each validator gains atoms with each reward, all validators will maintain equal weight over time.
+This means that even though each validator gains ftms with each reward, all validators will maintain equal weight over time.

 Let us take an example where we have 10 validators with equal voting power and a commission rate of 1%.
 Let us also assume that the reward for a block is 1000 Atoms and that each validator has 20% of self-bonded Atoms.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
 So now each validator's pool has 100 Atoms.
 These 100 Atoms will be distributed according to each participant's stake: